dotnet/docs-maui/docs/user-interface/pages/navigationpage.md

 .NET MAUI supports modeless page navigation.
 A modeless page stays on screen and remains available until you navigate to another page.

-A `NavigationPage` is typically used to navigate through a stack of `ContentPage` objects.
+A `NavigationPage` is typically used to navigate through a stack of <xref:Microsoft.Maui.Controls.ContentPage> objects.
 When one page navigates to another, the new page is pushed on the stack and becomes the active page:

 :::image type="content" source="media/navigationpage/pushing.png" alt-text="Pushing a page to the navigation stack." border="false":::